valekll/ReadMe/README.md

 gpa_calc (C++)
   - A personal project that is a calculator for GPA's using text files containing grades as command line arguments.
 Sorts classes via mergesort and cleanly displays grade break downs.

+wealthcalc (Python)
+  - A personal project that is a calculator for projected wealth growth given certain investment environments.

 List of Private Projects: